 - What is the difference between the Site Editor and Template Editor?

-When you click on the Styles icon, you have the ability to change the typography and the colours of your entire site.
-And if you look down further below, you also have an option to customise the appearance of specific blocks for your whole site.
-Just to take note, Styles will be available to use regardless of what template or template parts you’re editing.
-If you click on Typography, you’ll be able to manage the typography settings for text and links.
-You can change the background colour of your site or the colour of text and links in one click.
-You will see at the top right it says ‘set a background colour or gradient for the whole website.’
+How to Edit styles.
+When you click on the styles icon, you have the ability to change the style combination of your theme, and you can change the typography, colours and layout of your entire site.
+And if you look down further below, you also have the option to customise the appearance of specific blocks for your whole site.
+Global styles, therefore, help users change the style of their site without having to edit individual blocks or pages.
+Let’s see how it works.
+If you click on Typography, you will be able to manage the typography settings for text links, headings and buttons.
+And you can also change the colours for these elements.
+And when you make your way to layout, you will notice you even have control of elements such as padding and block spacing.

 We trust you now have a better understanding of how to use the Site Editor and Template Editor.
-Visit Learn WordPress for more workshops and training material.
+Visit Learn WordPress for more tutorials and training material.